coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 (they don't need to be MIT, but all required components must be open source software).

-### No trailing whitespace

-Please do not use or include trailing whitespace (spaces or tabs at the end of a line).
-Since they are often not visible, they can cause silent problems and misleading unexpected changes.
-For example, some editors (e.g., Atom) quietly delete them by default.

 ### We are proactive

 In general we try to be proactive to detect and eliminate